-What are the possible Complications of Trisomy X Syndrome?
+What are the possible Complications of Triple X Syndrome?

-Some of the possible complications of Trisomy X Syndrome are:
+Some of the possible complications of Triple X Syndrome include:

-- Delays in development could in later life, lead to social problems, poor performance at schools due to learning disabilities, stress, and isolation
+- In some cases, delays in development could in later life, lead to social problems, poor performance at schools due to learning disabilities, stress, and isolation

 - In rare occasions, abnormalities of the ovaries (malformation) and kidneys may occur

 Complications may occur with or without treatment, and in some cases, due to treatment also.